Sharmadhaparthi/Ocular-Disease-Classification/README.md

 The project was completed in September 2021

-•	The aim of the notebook is to claasify the annotations labeled by trained human readers with quality control management into two labels including normal and cataract.
+•	The aim of the notebook is to classify the annotations labeled by trained human readers with quality control management into two labels including normal and cataract.

 •	Performed exploratory data analysis, augmentation of images, one-hot encoding and image generator techniques to enhance results.